civetweb/civetweb/docs/UserManual.md

 last matching rule wins.
 Examples:

-    *=1k,10.0.0.0/8=0   limit all accesses to 1 kilobyte per second, but give connections from 10.0.0.0/8 subnet
+    *=1k,10.0.0.0/8=0   limit all accesses to 1 kilobyte per second, but give connections the from 10.0.0.0/8 subnet unlimited speed
-                        unlimited speed

     /downloads/=5k      limit accesses to all URIs in `/downloads/` to 5 kilobytes per second.
 All other accesses are unlimited

 ### access\_log\_file
 Path to a file for access logs.
-Either full path, or relative to current working directory.
+Either full path, or relative to the current working directory.
 If absent (default), then accesses are not logged.

 ### enable\_directory\_listing `yes`
 Enable directory listing, either `yes` or `no`.

 ### error\_log\_file
 Path to a file for error logs.
-Either full path, or relative to current working directory.
+Either full path, or relative to the current working directory.
 If absent (default), then errors are not logged.

 ### global\_auth\_file